Lavinia-81/Truck-Departure-Management-System/README.md

 ### C. Route Optimizer (`/optimize`)
 An advanced, AI-powered tool to assist in planning the most efficient routes.

-*   **Intelligent Route Suggestions:** Based on the current location, destination, and intermediate stops, the AI system suggests the optimal route, considering factors like traffic to reduce transit time and costs.
+*   **Intelligent Route Suggestions:** Based on the current location ("Sky Gate Derby DE74 2BB"), destination, and intermediate stops, the AI system suggests the optimal route, considering factors like traffic to reduce transit time and costs.

 ## 3. Technology Stack